mogomo/Alovera/README.md

 ## Checksums & Verification

 To verify that the installer has not been corrupted or tampered with, you can compare its SHA‑256 checksum with the value below.

-> Replace the example below with the actual hash you compute for your build.

 **Vera-Setup-1.2.39.exe**